This post may contain affiliate links, please see our privacy

 Once the Raspberry Linzer Cake is cooled, you can add a dusting of confectioners (powdered) sugar if you like.
 I add a pinch of cinnamon in my confectioner’s sugar for extra flavour.

-One of the things I love about this Gluten-Free Raspberry Linzer Cake dessert is that it tastes even better the next day.
-The reason is simple: the raspberry jam has time to soak into the shortbread crust.
-As the jam melds with the buttery crust, it infuses each piece with a burst of raspberry sweetness, making this already outstanding dessert even more delicious.
+One of my favorite things about this Gluten-Free Raspberry Linzer Cake is that it somehow tastes even better the next day.
+The raspberry jam has time to settle in and gently soak into the buttery shortbread crust, creating a richer, softer, and more flavorful bite.
+By the next morning, the jam and crust come together beautifully, making each slice extra tender and delicious.

 It is important to wrap the cake well to prevent it from drying out and store it at room temperature.
 When stored correctly, the cake will keep for up to one week, maintaining its freshness and flavor.

-If freezing before baking, consider making two batches and freezing one for later use.
-When ready to bake, allow the Linzer Cake to thaw at room temperature for about 30 minutes before placing it in the oven.
-This ensures even baking and optimal texture.
+If you prefer to freeze it before baking, consider making two batches—one to enjoy now and one to save for later.
+When you’re ready to bake, simply let the frozen cake sit at room temperature for about 30 minutes before placing it in the oven.
+This quick thaw helps ensure even baking and the best possible texture.

 Whisk together flours, cinnamon, baking soda and salt